Sunday 29 October 2017

 Empire—and related processes of colonialism or racism—has been foundational for metropolitan societies as well as colonized societies....it has been crucial for the making and remaking of modernity

 There is absolutely no justification for this view in either Economic theory or empirical data.
 Nineteenth Century Radicalism, of the Cobden & Bright & the later Manchester Guardian type, continually refuted the notion that 'Trade follows the Flag'.
 Political Corruption caused the Flag to go where it could capture rents for the ruling class.
 This meant that Trade could not burgeon because of pure drain.
-The Empire was castigated a vast system of outdoor relief for the Aristocracy.
+The Empire was castigated as a vast system of outdoor relief for the Aristocracy.
 Indian born writers like Thackeray & Saki continually made fun of the system whereby Colonial Governors were appointed, more often than not, because of scandalous incompetence or adultery or incompetent adultery.

 Portugal and Spain were a stark reminder of the manner in which Imperialism throttled Modernity.
 Suddenly, Scandinavia- Ibsen, Strindberg &c- were showing the way for Shavian Man and, more importantly, Shavian Woman.